kemerald25/zerox/README.md

-# Blockchain Tic-Tac-Toe
+# ZeroX

-A decentralized Tic-Tac-Toe game built with Next.js and blockchain technology.
+A decentralized ZeroX game built with Next.js and blockchain technology.
 Play against friends and track your scores on the blockchain!

 ## Features

-- 🎮 Classic Tic-Tac-Toe gameplay
+- 🎮 Classic ZeroX gameplay
 - ⛓️ Blockchain-based score tracking
 - 👛 Wallet integration for player identification
 - 🏆 Persistent scoreboard using smart contracts